Long Beach Truck Accident Lawyer

 - Tell your side of the story to police and get your official report number.

-- Go to the hospital to seek treatment for injuries.
+- Go to the hospital to seek medical treatment for injuries.

 - Call your insurance company and report the incident.

-- Create a file with all of the facts of your case, as well as documents such as medical records and a copy of your police report.
+- Create a file with all of the facts of your truck accident case, as well as documents such as medical records and a copy of your police report.

 - Talk to a Long Beach truck accident lawyer about your right to seek damages.

-When in doubt, take time to call an attorney in the aftermath of a crash, directly after it happens.
-A conversation with a lawyer can help clear your head, sort your priorities, and stay calm.
+When in doubt, take time to call a Long Beach accident attorney in the aftermath of a crash, directly after it happens.
+A conversation with a truck crash lawyer can help clear your head, sort your priorities, and stay calm, especially if you receive a call from an insurance adjuster.
 Harting Simkins & Ryan, LLP can tell you where to seek medical attention, what information to gather, and much more.
-We can help you start your claim on the right foot.
+Our law firm can help you start your claim on the right foot.

 At Harting Simkins & Ryan, LLP, we believe in holding negligent parties accountable for the damage they cause.
-If you’ve suffered an injury in a truck accident, it’s important to connect with a reliable attorney to handle your case and navigate you toward a successful outcome.
-Reach out to our team to schedule a free case evaluation about your trucking accident case, and we will let you know how we can help.
+If you’ve suffered an injury in a truck accident, it’s important to connect with a reliable trucking accident attorney to handle your accident case and navigate you toward a successful outcome.
+Reach out to our law firm to schedule a free case evaluation about your trucking accident case, and we will let you know how we can help.